A quick look at the differences between corporate and business cards.

 Overall, deciding between these options comes down to a few key factors – the size of your business, importance of earning rewards and how much you’re willing to pay.
 To help you understand what is best for you, here’s a quick breakdown of what makes these cards different and their pros and cons.

 Corporate credit cards can also be quite expensive.
 Additional cardholder fees on corporate cards can add up quickly, ranging anywhere from $19 a card – with the One Card – to almost $100.
-But these cards also take liability away from any individual for late payments and don’t risk the negative effect on an employee’s personal credit score.
+But with these cards, the company is also liable for any late payments and don’t risk the negative effect on an employee’s personal credit score.

 Since these cards are sometimes more complex, corporate cards often come with their own designated customer service representative who can help resolve any issues quickly.
 These representatives are usually on-call 24/7 and have an intricate knowledge of each company’s individual needs.